“…the Core of our Club”

 Coaches for organised programs

 There are many organised programs for various age groups and experience levels.
 Starting with Bunnyrabbits for 3-6 years old and including Junior Racers, a Masters program and Biathlon.
 Volunteer coaches with various skill levels are needed to run these programs.
-Sessions are in the evenings during the week and on Saturday’s.
+Sessions are in the evenings during the week and on Saturdays.
+We pay for NCCP coaching workshops in order for you to get your coaching certifications.
+In fact, every year we host the first 2 levels coaching (ICC and CC) workshops here in Kelowna in the fall.

 During most years three major races are held at Telemark.
-It takes more than 80 volunteers to make these races run smoothly.
-This includes being part of the organising committee, help set up the race course, helping out on the course as time keeper, course marshall, starter etc, helping out in the lodge with the food, handing out and collecting race bibs and many other positions.
+It takes more than 80 volunteers to make each of these races run smoothly.
+This includes helping set up the race course, helping out on the course as time keeper, course Marshall, helping out in the lodge with the food, handing out and collecting race bibs and many other positions.
+It is a fun way to spend a morning and you get the best seats in the house up close to the athletes.

 Trail maintenance and fire wood cutting

-Late summer and fall are the times when trails need to be cleared of brush and ree branches need to be cut back to make sure that skiing can start early in the season with little snow.
+Late summer and fall are the times when trails need to be cleared of brush and branches need to be cut back to make sure that skiing can start early in the season with little snow and skiers do not get whipped in the face by branches hanging over the trails.
 Every fall sufficient fire wood must be cut to last us for the winter.
 Generally one or two weekends are scheduled for work parties to complete this work.